 Even if you're going for a more subtle mixed and matched look, you can still comfortably wear different metals.
 For instance, that opal and solid gold ring mentioned earlier will pair up beautifully with sterling silver rings or bracelets.

 However, if you have a suite of jewellery all in one metal colour that looks great together, then go with it.
-Wearing entirely silver or entirely gold jewellery can work really well with an outfit.
+Wearing entirely silver jewellery, gold jewellery or rose gold jewellery can work really well with an outfit.

 Putting it all together

-Once you've chosen a piece of jewellery for your starting point, have decided if you'll be focussing on layering one part of the body or not and have considered how matchy-matchy or otherwise you'd like to be, then it's time to start experimenting to put your look together.
+Once you've chosen a piece of jewellery as your starting point, have decided if you'll be focusing on layering one part of the body or not and have considered how matchy-matchy or otherwise you'd like to be, then it's time to start experimenting to put your look together.

 Put yourself in front of a mirror and trial a combination of pieces so you can refine what will work for you.
 This is a great opportunity to dig deep into your jewellery collection and try out pieces you haven't worn in ages (don't forget to give them a clean!) and to think about any gaps in your jewellery collection you'd like to fill.

-If you're doing this as an exercise or you come up with combinations you love but aren't suited to the specific occasion, then be sure to make a note of the combinations that work so you can use them later.
-It's a great way to add some interest to your wardrobe in an ongoing way.
+If you're just doing this as an exercise or if you come up with combinations you love but which aren't suited to the occasion that you're dressing for, then be sure to make a note of the combinations that work so you can remember them again later.
+This is a great way to add some diversity, interest and versatility to your wardrobe in an ongoing way.

 Once you're done and you're ready to go out, then consider taking a leaf out of Coco Chanel's book: "Before you leave the house, look in the mirror and take one thing off".
-Alternatively: look in the mirror, celebrate your creativity and sense of style - and just go with it!
+Alternatively: look in the mirror, celebrate your creativity and sense of style, screw Coco Chanel - and just go with it!